 - … etc, etc. (you may also do recipes, fashion, or other “lifestyle” posts – these categories will be different from blogger to blogger)

 Well, not only to make sure that I have scattered the posts appropriately throughout the month, but it’s also because each category has a different time requirement.
 Doing a DIY project where I need to gather supplies, do the project, take photography, edit photos, write, etc, takes WAY longer than doing a round-up post of favourite marble bathroom accessories.
-Or doing a round-up of past projects that relate to a holiday, like thanksgiving, for example.
-And then something like a room update post would be somewhere in between those two.
+A room makeover update post would be somewhere in between those two.
 So by categorizing, I can be realistic about how many of each type of post I can get done within the month.

 You want to focus on writing good evergreen content instead of too many “filler” or quickie posts, so you need to be realistic about how many you can actually do in a month without running yourself ragged or not accomplishing your other, bigger blog biz goals (you can read about my method for planning and accomplishing goals here).